flyteorg/flytesnacks/cookbook/docs/getting_started/package_register.md

 the system- and Python-level dependencies along with your workflow source code are immutable.

+(containerizing_your_project)=

 #### Containerizing your Project

-Flyte relies on Docker to containerize your code and third-party dependencies.
+Flyte relies on OCI-compatible containers to package up your code and third-party dependencies.
 When you invoke `pyflyte init`, the resulting template project ships with a `docker_build.sh` script that you can use to build and tag a container according to the recommended practice:

 ```{prompt} bash $
 ./docker_build.sh